Alexander Gregory Barmine: Testimony

 On December 14, 1948, after an interview with Federal Bureau of Investigation agents, Barmine revealed that Soviet GRU Director Yan Karlovich Berzin had informed him prior to his 1937 defection that American professor and former Office of War Information director Owen Lattimore was a Soviet agent.
 In 1952, Barmine testified under oath before a Senate Subcommittee on Internal Security (McCarran Committee) that he was told by Soviet GRU Director Berzin that Lattimore was "one of our men".

-In his memoirs, Barmine related how he and fellow members of the Soviet GRU were surprised to learn of the burgeoning support for Soviet communism among intellectuals in the Western democracies after release of Soviet propaganda on the Five Year Plan, just when he and other commanders had begun to lose hope in the Bolshevik revolution.
-This revelation soon inspired a massive espionage and propaganda effort worldwide, with particular emphasis on nations with democratic governments.
+In his memoirs, Barmine related how he and fellow members of the Soviet GRU were surprised to learn of the burgeoning support for Soviet communism among intellectuals in the Western democracies after the release of Soviet propaganda on the Five Year Plan, just when he and other commanders had begun to lose hope in the Bolshevik revolution.
+This revelation soon inspired a massive Soviet espionage and propaganda effort worldwide, with particular emphasis on nations with democratic governments.

 Later years

-From 1964 to 1972 Barmine served as senior adviser on Soviet affairs at the U.S. Information Agency.
+From 1964 to 1972, Barmine served as senior adviser on Soviet affairs at the U.S. Information Agency.
 Barmine won three awards for outstanding public service while in the federal government.

 Family

 After attending the Red Army's general staff school, he was eventually assigned to the Soviet Foreign Office and Commissariat of Trade.
 He married a widow with prominent connections in the Communist Party, Olga Federovna, and the two traveled to Soviet Turkestan to work in the party apparatus.
 There they both became ill with severe cases of malaria.
-Returning to Moscow, the couple had two twin boys, but his wife died in childbirth.
+Returning to Moscow, the couple had twin boys, but his wife died in childbirth.

 In 1948, Barmine married Edith Kermit Roosevelt, granddaughter of President Theodore Roosevelt.
 They had one daughter, Margot Roosevelt.
 In 1952, they divorced.
 Barmine then married Halyna Barmine.

-Alexander Barmine died at age of 88 on December 25, 1987, in Rockville, Maryland.
+Alexander Barmine died aged 88 on December 25, 1987, in Rockville, Maryland.